10 Things to do in Austin, Texas with Kids (2023)

 2. Barton Springs Pool

-Barton Springs holds an average temperature of 68-70 degrees and is open to swimmers year-round (although closed Thursdays for cleaning).
-Learn more about the Barton Springs Pool or read reviews on Tripadvisor.
+Barton Springs holds an average temperature of 68-70°F and is open to swimmers year-round (although closed on Thursdays for cleaning).
+Learn more about it through first-hand reviews on Tripadvisor.

 Tips: In the summer, this pool gets very busy.
 If at all possible, avoid the midday crowds.
-Parking can also be crazy, so it’s best to avoid bringing a car (take Uber, Lyft or ride).
-Food is not allow inside the pool grounds, but there are picnic tables just outside.
+You can learn more about the opening hours on the pool’s official site.
+Parking can also be crazy, so it’s best to avoid bringing a car (take Uber or Lyft).
+Food is not allowed inside the pool grounds, but there are picnic tables just outside.

 Barton Springs Pools